dedotes-san/Los-gargamelitos/docs/dictionary.md

-# 📚 Data Dictionary – RPG Launcher Database
+# 📚 Data Dictionary – RPG Launcher Database (MythCore)

-This document describes the structure of the RPG Launcher database, including all tables, fields, and relationships.
+This document describes the database structure used in the MythCore RPG Launcher system.

+The database manages users, friendships, messages, favorites, reports, and games.

 ---